 Over the past couple of decades, the cannabis industry has blossomed into a complex, constantly evolving community with many fascinating trends and innovations.
-One such development which has captured the imaginations of weed lovers with a penchant for beautifying their homes alongside razor-sharp horticultural skills is the practice of cultivating miniaturised marijuana plants.
+One such development which has captured the imaginations of weed lovers with a penchant for beautifying their homes alongside razor-sharp horticultural skills is the practice of cultivating miniaturized marijuana plants.

 Brilliantly, these bonsai weed plants are created by applying many of the techniques and principles of the ancient art form which began in Japan and China many centuries ago.
 Unlike traditional bonsai trees, however, weed bonsais also provide cannabis growers with a ‘mother’ plant to use as a source of ‘clone’ clippings.

 By keeping a selection of bonsai cannabis plants, growers can also vary their crops without the need to cultivate plants from seeds every time they want to introduce a different variety.

 We think it’s a fantastic idea, and we’re excited to find out how far all you talented cannabis cultivators out there can take it.
 With that in mind, here are few top tips to help you get your bonsai weed plant started.
 At the bottom of this page you will also find the best weed varieties for growing a bonsai cannabis plant.